dani-techno/dani-techno/README.md

 ## Welcome to My GitHub Profile!

 ### About Me ℹ️
 Hi!👋, let me introduce myself.
 My name is Dani Joestar, but I usually go by Dani Tech.
-I am a Full Stack Engineer who is passionate about creating new technologies and trying new things, such as building Websites, WhatsApp bots, and Telegram bots.
+I am a Full Stack & Software Engineer who is passionate about creating new technologies and trying new things, such as building Websites, WhatsApp bots, and Telegram bots.
 I also enjoy sharing knowledge and experiences through the repositories and projects I create.

 ## Favorite Programming Languages and Tools